simbo1905/ansible-multiple-passwds/README.md

 ```

 Note that this playbook is designed to run against locahost.
 You will then need to upload the resultant file
-from localhost to wherever you can use it e.g., git.
+`/tmp/all_passwds.yml` localhost to wherever you can use it e.g., git.

+The script `decrypt.sh` tests that the resultant map can be printed out.